sadcenter/mantle/README.md

  If you want you can write your application that will be change host

 ## Database
- I use MongoDatabase for it, in "SpringWebApplication" you must provide host, port, login data etc Document template:
+ I use MongoDatabase for it, in "SpringWebApplication" class you must provide host, port, login data etc Document template:
  ```json
  {